 Most patients at first do not need imaging tests like X-rays, magnetic resonance imaging (often referred to as MRI) or ultrasound scans.
 Imaging and blood tests are done only if the problem recurs or does not go away.
 A blood test also can help detect an infection.
 Signs of an infection include redness, warmth and swelling.
 If bursitis is the result of infection, fluid must be drained from the bursa at once and promptly studied.

 Treatment depends on the cause.
 In overuse or injury, you must reduce the causing force or stress.
-If tendinitis is job related, the doctor or physical therapist should review proper ergonomics, so you can work safely.
+If tendinitis is job related, the doctor, physical therapist or occupational therapist should review proper ergonomics, so you can work safely.
 Some patients may need joint protection advice and support of the involved region.
 There is little proof that therapeutic ultrasound helps these problems, and most doctors do not recommend it.
 Treatment can consist of any of the following:

 For ankle tendinitis, you may need orthotics to reduce the stress at the ankle or in the foot.
 An orthotic is a device that goes inside the shoe, which changes the support and the angle of the foot.
 This improves foot mechanics and relieves pain or pressure.
 They can be custom made or off the shelf.

 A possibly serious complication of tendinitis is rupture of a tendon.
 The most common rupture is a tear of the Achilles tendon in the lower calf.
 It most often needs surgery.